F5Networks/f5-azure-arm-templates/experimental/standalone/2nic/new_stack/README.md

-# Deploying the BIG-IP VE in Azure - 2 NIC (New Networking Stack)
+# Deploying the BIG-IP VE in Azure - 2 NIC

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction

-This solution uses an ARM template to launch a 2-NIC deployment of a cloud-focused BIG-IP VE in a new networking stack in Microsoft Azure.
+This solution uses an ARM template to launch a 2-NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
 In a 2-NIC implementation, one interface is for management and one is for data-plane traffic, each with a unique public/private IP.
 This is a variation of the 3-NIC template without the NIC for connecting directly to backend webservers.

-You can choose to deploy the BIG-IP VE with your own F5 BIG-IP license (BYOL), or use Pay as You Go (PAYG) licensing.

 ## Prerequisites and configuration notes
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **#** or **'** (single quote).